-Hospitality providers must market their Christmas offering for corporate Christmas parties as early as possible and plan ahead, Kerry Foods has advised.
+Hospitality providers must market their Christmas offering for corporate Christmas parties in London as early as possible and plan ahead, Kerry Foods has advised.

 With just 93 days until the big day itself, the catering giant says that nothing can be left to chance when it comes to menus, seating and festive entertainment.

 If the weather holds, this year’s affair could be extremely lucrative for restaurants, hotels and pubs too, reports Big Hospitality.
 This is mainly because Christmas bookings in 2010 took a severe knock due to the extreme snowfall that blighted the country.

 Last year, business wallets also tightened in response to the economic downturn.